GodChosen/create-and-host-a-get-api-endpoint-using-python-django-heroku/README.md

 ## 3. Deploy to HEROKU
 Below are the steps to deploy to Heroku:

-- Create an app on Heroku
+- Create an app on Heroku and connect it to the GitHub repository for this project

 ***App Created on Heroku***
 <br />